 - Glucagon kit for emergency use if the student is unconscious*

-Download the CGM action chart HERE.
+Download the continuous glucose monitor (CGM) action chart HERE.